Asymptotic analysis of the mean squared displacement under fractional memory kernels: Abelian-Tauberian Fourier analysis of memory

 \section{Abelian-Tauberian Fourier analysis of memory}

 Throughout the rest of the paper, $c$ denotes a generic positive constant.
-The important parameters that it depends on will be indicated in parenthesis, e.g., $c(T,q)$ depends on parameters $T$ and $q$.
+The main parameters that it depends on will be indicated in parenthesis, e.g., $c(T,q)$ is a function of $T$ and $q$.

 In this section, we introduce and establish the Fourier analysis results that are used in the subsequent sections.
-Recall that the usual Fourier transform of an integrable function $\f$ is given by
+Recall that the usual Fourier transform of a function $\f\in L^1(\rbb)$ is given by

 First, we state the following lemma, which shows that $\Kcos$ and $\Ksin$ are well-defined under mild assumptions.
 For the sake of brevity, we omit its proof, which is similar to that of \cite[Lemma 2.18]{mckinley2018anomalous}.
 The estimate~\eqref{ineq:fcos-fsin} provided in the lemma is useful in establishing Fourier-type results on $\Kcos$ and $\Ksin$ (Propositions \ref{prop:asymptotic:Fcos-sin:critical}, \ref{prop:temper-distribution:Fcos} and Lemma \ref{lem:asymptotic:Fcos-sin:critical}). \begin{lemma} Suppose that $K$ satisfies~\eqref{cond1a} and \eqref{cond1b}.
 Then $\Kcos$ and $\Ksin$ are well-defined, continuous on $\omega\in(0,\infty)$ and converge to zero as $\omega\to\infty$.
 Furthermore, there exists a constant $A$ sufficiently large such that for every nonzero $\omega$ and $t\geq A$,